 Reasons to work

-- be enjoyable, stimulating and rewarding
+- is enjoyable, stimulating and rewarding

-- develop your skills, creativity and knowledge
+- develops your skills, creativity and knowledge

 Working during treatment

 Cancer treatment will most likely affect your job performance in some way.
 This does not mean that you will be unable to do your job, but it does mean that you will probably need some flexibility to make work easier.